smcnab1/home-server-config/README.md

 ## About The Project

-This is my **first** time creating or using a NAS/Home Server.
+This is my **first** time creating or using a Home Server.
 I began with a Raspberry Pi 4B and a **very** old HDD, playing with <a href="https://www.openmediavault.org/">Open Media Vault</a> but got bitten by the NAS bug and have created a full home server/lab for the house.

 This repo will be updated regularly and I am keen to make it an open & learning venture.
 Looking for feature suggestions and advice to increase the **wife-approval level**😎.